 See Project Security for a description of the security levels.

-Project versus Module Security
+3 Project vs. Module Security

 At the level of a project some global settings can be specified: the security level, the administrator account and whether or not to allow anonymous access.